DHDaniel/chrypto/README.md

 Chrypto is a command-line utility tool written in Go that allows you to quickly obtain all the available historical data for a wide range of cryptocurrencies.

-It obtains the asset movement information (open, high, low, close, and volumes) along with the date for hourly intervals since the conception of the cryptocurrency.
-For example, the utility could retrieve all the hourly historical price movements for Bitcoin since its conception.
+It obtains the asset movement information (open, high, low, close, and volumes) along with the date in hourly intervals since the conception of the cryptocurrency.
+For example, chrypto could retrieve all the hourly historical price movements for Bitcoin since its conception.

 The information is stored in an SQLite database, with a separate table created for each symbol.
 Each table contains all the hourly entries, with fields named **time, close, high, low, open, volume_from, and volume_to**.
-All of these fields correspond to the fields described in the [CryptoCompare API](https://min-api.cryptocompare.com/).
+All of these fields correspond to the fields described in the [CryptoCompare API](https://min-api.cryptocompare.com/) - for further information, refer to their website.

 All prices are quoted in US dollars.